dcanadillas/hashi-zero-trust/README.md

 ## Deploy Hashicups Application

 Use the main Waypoint configuration at `Project > waypoint.hcl` to deploy the application.
-It just deploys by pulling already built images in `ghcr.io/dcanadillas`.
+It just deploys by pulling already built images in `hcdcanadillas` registry.
 You just need to do the following to deploy:

 ```bash
 cd Project